pirl/pirl-docs/content/solidity/smart-contracts1/_index.en.md

 You could do all those things by creating a centralized server, but using an Pirl token contract comes with some free functionalities: for one, it's a decentralized service and tokens can be still exchanged even if the original service goes down for any reason.
 The code can guarantee that no tokens will ever be created other than the ones set in the original code.
 Finally, by having each user hold their own token, this eliminates the scenarios where one single server break-in can result in the loss of funds from thousands of clients.

-You could create your own token on a different blockchain, but creating on Pirl is easier — so you can focus your energy on the innovation that will make your coin stand out - and it's more secure, as your security is provided by all the miners who are supporting the Pirl network.
+You could create your own token on a different blockchain, but creating on Pirl is easier â€” so you can focus your energy on the innovation that will make your coin stand out - and it's more secure, as your security is provided by all the miners who are supporting the Pirl network.
 Finally, by creating your token in Pirl, your coin will be compatible with any other contract running on Pirl.

 ### The Code